Davidmuthee12/js-weekend-project/weather APP/README.md

 # Weather App 🌤️

-A simple weather application that fetches and displays real-time weather data for any city using the **OpenWeatherMap API**.
+A simple weather application that fetches and displays real-time weather data for any city using the **WeatherAPI.com**.

 ---